 Hey you!
-Are you doing renos in 2018?
+Are you planning for home renovation?
 Well, then I need to have a chat with you about what you should consider when you’re doing them – glass balustrades.
 It may not be the sexiest topic, sure – but it’s something that I think I need to cover after my experience this year.

 I did owner-builder renovations in my place this year.
 This included putting on a whole back of home extension, including a second story, new bathroom, and a wrap-around outdoor deck.
 It was a mammoth task and took months to do all the work, and not without a couple of blunders along the way.

 My old home also had a deck out the back, but we didn’t have glass balustrades.
 It was painted timber if you’re familiar with the look, and to be honest, it didn’t look great.
 The style of my home is pretty modern, really, so we wanted to make the extension also relatively modern and sleek concerning look and style.

 The decision to go with glass balustrades wasn’t one that I took lightly.
 The glass was a fair bit dearer than my other options, so it meant that I had to downgrade in another area of my renovation to get in under budget.
 However, I do think that I made the best decision.